Core Workflow#

 Output directory setup#

-This section creates and defines output sub-directories in MAIN_OUTPUT that can be used to organise the results.
+This section creates region-specific subdirectories in MAIN_OUTPUT to organise the results.

 All modality XPLR outputs are timestamped, however you may wish to modify this section to add additional sub-directories for specific analyses, or to change the output directory structure.